-- Planning and reviewing support for pupils with behavioural difficulties in collaboration with parents, the SENDCo and, where appropriate, the pupils themselves. - Aiming to teach all pupils the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their full potential, and that every pupil with behavioural difficulties will be able to study the full national curriculum. - Teaching and modelling expected behaviour and positive relationships, demonstrating good habits. - Being responsible and accountable for the progress and development of the pupils in their class. - Not tolerating disruption and taking proportionate action to restore acceptable standards of behaviour.
+- Knowing their pupils and developing positive relationships with them. - Planning and reviewing support for pupils with behavioural difficulties in collaboration with parents, the SENDCo and, where appropriate, the pupils themselves. - Aiming to teach all pupils the full curriculum, whatever their prior attainment. - Planning lessons to address potential areas of difficulty to ensure that there are no barriers to every pupil achieving their full potential, and that every pupil with behavioural difficulties will be able to study the full national curriculum. - Teaching and modelling positive behaviour and relationships, demonstrating high standards expected of our children.

+- Setting clear expectations for all pupils at the start of each day/session. - Being responsible and accountable for the progress and development of the pupils in their class. - Not tolerating disruption and taking appropriate action to restore acceptable standards of behaviour.